18F/10x-workshare/README.md

+# 10x Phase 2 Investigation
-# 10x: Unemployment Benefit Programs - Workshare
+Unemployment Benefits - Workshare

 ## Project Overview
 An [18F](https://18f.gsa.gov/) team is currently investigating opportunities, challenges and barriers to entry around the state-led delivery of a federally-funded unemployment benefit program called short-time compensation, or “workshare.”